Saturday, 30 December 2023

 What impressed me was that they could sort out their misunderstanding so quickly.
 I’m not sure if I could ever manage that in another language, except possibly French.

 Anyway James and I had a delightful brunch at the Two Magpies and then travelled to Tottenham Court Road where we did some successful shoe shopping for James.
 We then went back to the flat to relax because James’ bad cough has become even worse and is deep in his chest.
-It was sad to leave Ally and Cat’s flat in the afternoon, they have been such welcoming hosts and the flat is fantastic, with the ever changing colours of the Thames just outside the window.
+It was sad to leave Ally and Cat’s flat in the afternoon, they have been such welcoming hosts and their flat is fantastic, with the ever changing colours of the Thames just outside the window.
 However it was just as well that we left quite early, because there were delays on the Elizabeth line. * It took us two and a half hours to get to Heathrow Airport and then we more or less walked straight on to the plane after queuing through security.
 It was good to get home and to see the cats, who gave us a big welcome by escorting us to their (already filled by Angela) food bowls.

 * the delays on the Elizabeth line got worse, there was apparently a train caught in the overhead wires so the whole line shut down and people were delayed for hours and had to walk along train tracks to get out.
 So all credit to James for suggesting that we leave early to avoid the crowds!

-Wednesday 6 December 2023
+Wednesday, 6 December 2023

 Winter Wonderland

-Gosia and Mitchell travelled from their home in Essex in to London this morning in order to meet up with us.
-What a laugh we had, we had a bite to eat at Canary Wharf and then drinks in the members bar at the Tate Modern, but the highlight of the day was our visit to Hyde Park’s Winter Wonderland.
+Gosia and Mitchell travelled from their home in Essex into London this morning in order to meet up with us.
+What a laugh we had!
+We had a bite to eat at Canary Wharf and then drinks in the members bar at the Tate Modern, but the highlight of the day was our visit to Hyde Park’s Winter Wonderland.
 Gosia suggested it and we thought, why not?
 And I’m so glad that we went there!
 It is a massive installation in Hyde Park, with fairground rides, winter themed pub tents, craft stalls, a Santa area for the children, an ice rink, and probably much more; we were there for a couple of hours and only saw a fraction of it.
 It was all beautifully decorated with thousands of fairy lights and there were bands playing in the tents and in open areas.
 It was a strange but appealing mixture of German and Scandinavian and London!
 It was also very cold, as might be expected on a clear evening in December.
 However after James and Gosia went on a very high ride where they were swung around in the night sky, they were particularly chilly so we took refuge in Thor’s Tiki Bar which had real fires burning in raised fire pits in the (hopefully) flame retardant tent.
 We were lucky to get a bench right beside one of the fires and soon felt quite toasty.
 We ended the evening with a very good curry in our old favourite, Mala, back at Canary Wharf, and a final drink in a nearby pub before we said our goodbyes to Gosia and Mitchell.
 It was lovely to see them and we were touched that they had come into London to see us.
 Back at the flat Ally and Cat had just arrived home from their friends’ house and we had a wee cup of tea before bedtime.

-Tuesday 5 December 2023
+Tuesday, 5 December 2023

 National Gallery and Harold Pinter Theatre